If you've ever experienced breakthrough bleeding, you'll know how inconvenient and annoying it is.

 When should I be concerned that things aren’t “normal”?

-Despite how common BTB is, it’s important to recognise when there might be a problem.
+Despite how common BTB is, it’s important to recognise when you may be dealing with abnormal vaginal bleeding .
 In some rare cases, spotting and BTB can be a sign of a more serious underlying condition.

-That means it’s important to speak with your doctor or GP if you experience:
+That means that it’s important to speak with your doctor or GP if you experience:

 - Severe headaches